-To solve this problem, companies such as Dynamat offer sound deadening materials and products to fit practically every application.
+To solve this, companies such as Dynamat offer sound-deadening material and products to fit practically every application.
 The problem is that these products are very expensive.

 What Is and Where to Place Sound Deadening Material?

 Sound deadening material is often mistakenly thought of as a shield from outside noises.
 It should more accurately be thought of as a sound absorber, affixing itself the surface to reduce the surface’s ability to vibrate.